botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ## XXE Injection

 >File upload or user import function on web target use XML file format.
 This can be vulnerable to XML external entity (XXE) injection.

+### Identify

+>Possible to find XXE attack surface in requests that do not contain any XML.

 <sub>Idnetify XXE in not so obvious parameters or requests by adding the below and URL encode thr **&** symbol.</sub>

 ```xml
 %26entity;